 The song “Take The L,” was released on the album All Four One.
 The song is defined by a killer chorus that is unforgettable.
 “Take the L out of Lover and it’s over,” was a brilliant lyric carried along by a heart wrenching melody.
 Simply fantastic.

 # 4 – Remember The Nights

 As we move closer to the number one spot on our Martha Davis And The Motels Songs list, we turn to the great Little Robbers album.
 There were so many great songs on the Little Robbers album we could probably fill this entire list with every track from that great record.
-But there so many other albums and so many great songs we had to be really picky.
-However, if your going to buy just one Motels album, we highly recommend Little Robbers.
+But there were so many other albums and so many great songs we had to be really picky.
+However, if you are going to buy just one Motels album, we highly recommend Little Robbers.

 The Motels song “Remember The Nights,” was the album’s seventh track.
 It was the album’s second single.
 While not as successful as “Suddenly Last Summer,” it still did well breaking the U.S. Billboard Top 40 peaking at the number thirty nine position.

 The Motels song “Shame,” was released on the album Shock.
 The album was released in 1985.
 The album served as the follow up to the band’s most successful album of their career in the record Little Robbers.
 The song “Shame,” was released as the albums’ first single.
 It did relatively well commercially reaching number twenty nine on the Billboard Hot 100.
 The single’s video was very popular on MTV.
 Sex and cheating were very popular visuals on MTV in those days.